deity-io/falcon-platform-docs/docs/platform/server-v3/modules/common-services/data-sources.md

 ## `DataSource`

-The very base class of Falcon Server
+The very base class of Falcon Server DataSource.

 ```ts
 import { DataSource as ApolloDataSource } from 'apollo-datasource';